 When in 6th Class in 2012, HARRY MORAN became the world’s youngest Apple App Developer, while one of our 2011 graduates, SÉAMUS HICKEY, became leader of the Cork Youth Orchestra in 2016/17.
 Meanwhile, 2013 graduate, CRAIG McSWEENEY, was Young Carer of The Year for 2016.

 In music circles, JIMMY MCCARTHY, musician, singer, songwriter, as well as PHILIP KING, musician, film maker, broadcaster and Emmy Award winner/Grammy nominee, both attended Glasheen Boys’ School.

 Internationally renowned Businessman, BRIAN MCCARTHY, (Hon Dr. of Law, UCC), founder of Fexco in Killorglin, which employs 2,000 globally, is a past pupil of Glasheen BNS.
 He is also the first and only non-Kerry person to have been named ‘Kerry Person of the Year’ (2016).

-TONY HEALY (Recently Retired Deputy Principal), MICHAEL DALY (Our Principal) and DONAL McCARTHY, have all returned to Glasheen School, as staff members, while MICHAEL SEXTON, Principal of nearby Coláiste an Spioraid Naoimh and Chief Executive Officer of Presentation Brothers' School Trust, is also a past pupil of Glasheen BNS.
-PAUL HEALY, our website designer & CONOR NELLIGAN, Cork County Council Heritage Officer, both attended Glasheen Boys' School.
+MICHAEL DALY (Our Recently Retired Principal), DONAL McCARTHY & DAVID MCGREGOR (Teachers), TONY HEALY (Retired Deputy Principal) have all returned to Glasheen School, as staff members, while MICHAEL SEXTON, former Principal of nearby Coláiste an Spioraid Naoimh and current Chief Executive Officer of Presentation Brothers’ School Trust, is also a past pupil of Glasheen BNS.
+PAUL HEALY, our website designer & CONOR NELLIGAN, Cork County Council Heritage Officer, both attended Glasheen Boys’ School.